-Foreign exchange gains and losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss.
+Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
+Any gain or loss an derecognition is recognised in profit or loss.

-The financial assets at amortised cost comprise of trade and other receivables, other financial assets and cash and cash equivalents.
+The financial assets at amortised cost comprise of trade and other receivables, other financial assets and cash and cash equivalents